What’s the BIC?

 Can I play if I’m a beginner?

-Anyone can take part in the BIC, but you can play in our BIC Mini Championships if you prefer.
-There is a BIC Mini Championship for players with less than 100 BBO points and another Mini Championship for players with less than 1000 BBO Points.
-These one session a day games (daylong style, Matchpoints scoring, 12 boards) will take place from Monday to Sunday.
-They will cost 1 BB$ per session and will have BB$ rewards.
+Anyone can take part in the BIC, but you can play in our Mini-BIC if you prefer.
+There is a Mini-BIC for players with less than 100 BBO points and a Mini-BIC for players with less than 1000 BBO Points.
+These one session a day games (daylong style, Matchpoints scoring, 12 boards) take place from Monday to Sunday.
+They cost 1 BB$ per session.